-The life expectancy of South Koreans is currently among the highest in the world, with an average life expectancy of around 83 years.
+The life expectancy of Korean people is currently among the highest in the world, with an average life expectancy of around 83 years.
 This is significantly higher than the global average, which currently stands at around 72 years.
 Later in the article, I’ve compelled a list of superfoods for you to look at and hopefully introduce to your family in some way.

 I’m a dad too…I know that introducing ‘new’ styles of foods at home is not easy but it all starts with the parents.
 If you do something unique and yummy with the Korean ingredients shown below, your kids will embrace ‘that’ something new.

 Take a step back and incorporate these into your lives.
-You never know you might be ‘that’ super dad that pioneered Korean cuisine in your town.
+You never know you might be ‘that’ super dad who pioneered Korean cuisine in your town.
 Just do it!
 Just try it!

 **Affiliate Disclaimer—This page contains affiliate links and I earn a commission if you make a purchase through one of the links, at no cost to you.
 As an Amazon and Share a Sale Affiliate, I earn from qualifying purchases.**